Two students in library

 Special features regarding research activities

-Extensive coordination/participation in high-level funded joint research projects (Collaborative Research Centres, Transregional Collaborative Research Centres, Cluster of Excellence, DFG Research Groups, including BMBF, Spitzencluster M4 (Excellence Cluster M4); EU etc.).
-Munich as the only nationwide location of all six German Centres for Health Research (DZD, DZNE, DZHK, DZIF, DKTK, DZL); extensive interfaculty collaborations at TUM especially with the life sciences (Weihenstephan Science Center), engineering sciences, and educational sciences (TUM School of Education) as a reflection of the TUM portfolio.
+Extensive coordination of/ participation in high-level funded joint research projects (Collaborative Research Centres, Transregional Collaborative Research Centres, Cluster of Excellence, DFG Research Groups, including BMBF, Spitzencluster M4; EU, etc.) Munich as the only nationwide location of all six German centres for health research (DZD, DZNE, DZHK, DZIF, DKTK, DZL); Extensive inter-faculty cooperation at the Munich University of Technology (TUM), in particular with the School of Life Sciences, the department of Engineering and the School of Education, as a reflection of the TUM portfolio.

 Other special features

-With the establishment of the Chair of Medical Didactics, Medical Teaching Development and Educational Research, various disciplines are working on the further development of the teaching programme and new learning & teaching methods.
-This academic field of action (research & development) is closely and bidirectionally linked in the TUM Medical Education Centre with the operational field of action (degree course management & Medical Training Centre TUM).
+With the establishment of the Chair of Medical Didactics, Medical Teaching Development and Educational Research, various disciplines are working on further developing the range of courses and new learning & teaching methods.
+At the TUM Medical Education Centre, this academic area (Research & Development) is closely and bi-directionally linked to the operational area (TUM Degree Programme Management & Medical Training Centre).

 Further information on research activities